CarlGao4/Muse-Sounds/README.md

 - `Piano.spx` folder: As the original file is an encrypted archive, it actually contains more than one file.
 So I will extract the archive into the folder keeping the original file name and structure.
 - `Piano - Studio.sfz`: This is the extracted sfz file.
 It is a text file and can be opened with any text editor.
 However, it is not a standard sfz file.
-- The opus files in the `Piano.sts` archive will be compressed into 7-Zip format and uploaded to [release](https://github.com/CarlGao4/Muse-Sounds/releases).
+- The opus files in the `Piano.sts` archive will be compressed into 7-Zip format and uploaded for download.
+For download list, please refer to [instruments](instrument.md).

 In fact, if you want to use a soundfont, you should save all files under `SFZ` in the same folder (like the diagram below).
 I keep the original folder structure to make it easier to match the original files.